 This year 2021 I met the most broken version of myself but also the strongest.
 It’s been one of the toughest inner battles & personal trauma to understand – & it has propelled me on an individual path of deep inner-work, profound healing, self-discovery & searching my self within.
-It’s been an exquisite journey of holding my self accountable to correct/heal my actions/reactions, & earliest childhood trauma’s – as-well as exploring the deeper world on mental health & emotional density.
-I’ve covered the background & introduction on my previous post on Trauma Part I, & this will be a continuation as Part II focusing on my recent depression that some or many of us may go through.
+I never thought it get this bad to an extent of waking up from nightmares & feeling completely drained.
+It’s been an exquisite journey of holding my self accountable to correct/heal my actions/reactions, & earliest childhood trauma’s – as-well as exploring the deeper world on mental health & my own emotional density.
+I’ve covered the background & introduction on my previous post on Trauma Part I, & this will be a continuation as Part II focusing on this years personal depression that some or many of us may go through.

 For starters, my goal is to heal & grow stronger within and be as vulnerable as much as possible to face/clear/address & validate every pain and experience.
 As Teal Swan has stated, the only way OUT… is IN.
 I strongly do feel & recognise that where majority of people & I would go wrong, is looking to move forward & heal by moving out far away from within ourselves, ‘escaping’, rather than going within where deep terror, pain, shame & unbearable truths awaits.
 However, often we can’t heal where we had been broken, & sometimes escaping/avoidance may work wonders for some people & that’s none of our business, but it is necessary to face it personally head on one day so we don’t repeat the same patterns/triggers & carry it wherever we go onto our next chapters – where ever the journey that the Universe & God decides to put us on next.